oracle/graal/docs/tools/insight/Insight-Manual.md

 });
 ```
 Run it with GraalVM's `node` launcher adding the `--insight` instrument option.
-Observe what scripts are being loaded and evaluated:
+Observe the scripts that are loaded and evaluated:

 ```bash
 ./bin/node --js.print --experimental-options --insight=source-tracing.js -e "print('The result: ' + 6 * 7)" | tail -n 10